 Diversification.
 The center of the circles (the original seeds and the joint representatives) describe best the users's current mood.
 Intuitively, we would like to recommend a set of items which are close to all centers.
-As the size of the screen is limited, especially on mobile devices, this set is relatively small (usually k=5).
-To choose the right items we first create a sorted list of the neighborhood items, giving priority to items that appear in more neighborhoods, and within items that appear in the same number of neighborhoods, we sort the items by their distance to the seed closest to them.
+As the size of the screen is limited, especially on mobile devices, this set is relatively small (usually k = 5).
+To choose the right items we first create a sorted list of the neighborhood items, giving priority to items that appear in more neighborhoods, we sort the items by their distance to the seed closest to them.